joaohenggeler/web-cache-exporter/readme_body.txt

 supports the following cache formats:

 * The WinINet cache - Internet Explorer 4 to 11.
+* The Mozilla cache - Mozilla Firefox, Netscape Navigator 6.1 to 9, etc.
 * The Flash Player's shared library cache and temporary Flash videos.
 * The Shockwave Player's cache, including Xtras.
 * The Java Plugin's cache - Java 1.3 to 8.